-The Actuarial function is led by the Company's Chief Risk Actuary (CRA), who, as at 31 December 2016, was also the Company's CRO.
-The reporting lines of the CRO are discussed in Section B.3.2.
+The Actuarial function is led by the Company's Chief Risk Actuary (CRA), who reports to the CRO

 The Actuarial function is accountable for actuarial methodology.
 The Actuarial function therefore considers actuarial methodologies and calibrations.
 It also considers the appropriateness of the internal model, supports the internal model validation exercises and maintains the internal model change log.
 The Actuarial function produces an annual report to the Board providing all of the information necessary for the Company's Board to form their own opinion on the adequacy of technical provisions and on underwriting and reinsurance arrangements.